M. Night Shyamalan Directed Movies Ranked

 In this edition of Ranked, we at The Film Magazine are pitting all of M. Night Shyamalan’s directorial efforts against one another and judging each in terms of artistic quality, bravery, critical reception and public perception, to judge which are the most unmissable entries into Shyamalan’s filmmaking canon.
 These are: the M. Night Shyamalan Directed Movies Ranked (from worst to best).

-14. The Last Airbender (2010)
+15. The Last Airbender (2010)

 M. Night Shyamalan’s career hit rock bottom with The Last Airbender in 2010.

-13. The Happening (2008)
+14. The Happening (2008)

-Coming into The Happening in 2008, fans of M. Night Shyamalan’s career had already had their patience tested a few times, but if ever there was a jumping off point it was here.
+Coming in to The Happening in 2008, fans of M. Night Shyamalan’s career had already had their patience tested a few times, but if ever there was a jumping off point it was here.

 Described by movie parody YouTube channel Honest Trailers as “one of 2008’s best comedies”, The Happening was a film that delivered so poorly on its premise as an environmental horror that it is now best remembered for the countless memes it has generated.